Granville Island#2 in Best Things To Do in Vancouver

 Though Granville Island can be enjoyed year-round, it offers the most activities when the weather is warm.
 Consider renting a kayak to explore the marinas or passing some time at the free waterpark.
 Located just 2 miles northwest of central Vancouver, Granville Island is accessible from central Vancouver by bus, car and ferry daily.
+If you're coming from downtown, the No. 50 False Creek stops near Granville Island.
 The market is open daily from 9 a.m. to 7 p.m.; some retail shops operate on different hours.
 Entry to the island is free, but specific attractions may charge admission.
 For more information, check out the Granville Island website.

 This nearly 1,000-acre park on the tip of Vancouver's "thumb" (just north of the West End) is home to some of the city's favorite, most-visited attractions.
 In fact, you could easily spend more than a day here and still not see everything this urban oasis has to offer.
 If you want to experience the park the way the locals do, walk, cycle or jog around the nearly 20-mile-long Seawall that hugs Vancouver's waterfront.
 The path starts at the Vancouver Convention Centre and ends at Spanish Banks Beach Park.
 If you're not up for the walk, you'll find several bike rental companies near the park.
 With your bike, you'll be able to explore the more than 17 miles of forest trails that are much less crowded than the rest of the park.
 Travelers recommend biking the South Creek Trail, which leads to the lily pad-covered Beaver Lake.
 If you're not up for all that exercise, you can ride a hop-on, hop-off trolley or a horse-drawn carriage.
 Both guided tours (offered seasonally) include informational narration.
 Recent visitors said the park offers a great escape from the city and has one of the prettiest seawall walks around.